District of Columbia · South

 Lyme diseaseBorrelia miyamotoi (relapsing fever)

-Pathogens detected in ticks tested from District of Columbia County (CDC tick-testing surveillance, 2025).
+Pathogens detected in ticks tested from District of Columbia (CDC tick-testing surveillance, 2025).
 This lists what has been found, not how common it is.

-Tick control in District of Columbia County, DC
+Tick control in District of Columbia, DC

-Professional tick control across District of Columbia County usually means a barrier treatment along the lawn edge, leaf litter, stone walls, and shady borders where ticks wait for a host, applied two to four times a season by a licensed pest control company.
-It is the single most effective way to cut tick numbers in the part of the yard your family actually uses, and it matters most in District of Columbia County's more wooded towns.
+Professional tick control across District of Columbia usually means a barrier treatment along the lawn edge, leaf litter, stone walls, and shady borders where ticks wait for a host, applied two to four times a season by a licensed pest control company.
+It is the single most effective way to cut tick numbers in the part of the yard your family actually uses, and it matters most in District of Columbia's more wooded towns.

-Most District of Columbia County homeowners pay about $100 to $200 per visit for professional tick spraying, or roughly $350 to $600 for a full season of barrier treatments, depending on lot size and how wooded the property is.
+Most District of Columbia homeowners pay about $100 to $200 per visit for professional tick spraying, or roughly $350 to $600 for a full season of barrier treatments, depending on lot size and how wooded the property is.
 Quotes are free, so it costs nothing to get a real number for your yard.

 Get a free tick control quote

-Common questions about ticks in District of Columbia County
+Common questions about ticks in District of Columbia

-Every town in District of Columbia County has its own daily tick-risk score built from local weather, habitat, and season.
+Every town in District of Columbia has its own daily tick-risk score built from local weather, habitat, and season.
 Pick your town below for today's reading and a 7-day outlook.

-What ticks live in District of Columbia County?
+What ticks live in District of Columbia?

-All towns in District of Columbia County
+All towns in District of Columbia

 Tick risk is local.
 Pick the town nearest you.